 By Nate Weitzer

-In an effort to keep you informed on the league’s changing landscape, TheLines will provide weekly NBA Power Rankings to help you identify value and place the right bets throughout the season.
+These rankings have kept you informed on the league’s changing landscape throughout the season, and will help you identify value and place the right bets during the second half of the 2019-2020 season.

-Prior to the season, we’re calculating these rankings based on roster construction, potential chemistry, coaching, and intangible factors that may or may not motivate players to perform at a higher level.
-The futures odds set by sportsbooks for teams also serve as a very useful guide in determining these rankings.
+Prior to the season, we calculated these rankings based on roster construction, potential chemistry, coaching, and intangible factors that may or may not motivate players to perform at a higher level.
+The NBA finals odds set by sportsbooks for teams also serve as a very useful guide in determining these rankings.

 As the season progresses, we will incorporate more analytics to dive deeper into the actual performance and potential of each team.
 Odds will change on sportsbooks and injuries are bound to play a huge factor in the NBA season, so stay tuned for updates each week.